RagedUnicorn/wow-vanilla-pvpwarn/README.md

 #### Enemy avoid

-E.g you're casting Frost Nova as a Mage and the enemy player resists your Frost Nova.
+E.g. you're casting Frost Nova as a Mage and the enemy player resists your Frost Nova.

 > "Your Frost Nova was resisted by SomeEnemyPlayer."